kheyro/healthy-smoothie/README.md

 # RAILS with JS Project - Healthy Smoothie

 Welcome to Healthy Smoothie!
-Show to the world your smoothies' skills, share them with the community!
-Drink and be healthy!
+It's just a nice app to display smoothies.
+User can manage and share their smoothie (make them private or public), user friendly and fast!

 ## Installation